Vietnam entry requirements

 Vietnam has restrictions and special control on some medicines it classifies as ‘addictive’ or ‘psychotropic’.
 Medications to treat addiction, anxiety, depression, insomnia and other conditions are classified as such.
 Upon entry and exit you will need to declare them.

-People with medication should have the doctor’s prescription and a letter stating that you are required to take the medication.
+People with medication should have the doctor’s prescription and a letter stating that they are required to take the medication.
 The prescription should be:

 • in English or Vietnamese